Joint Senate and House Rules

 JOINT RULE 20

-Constitutional Amendments. -- A Joint Resolution proposing an amendment to the Constitution of the State of Idaho must be introduced on or before the thirty-sixth day of the Regular Legislative Session and must be transmitted from the house of origin to the other house prior to the fifty-fifth day of the Regular Legislative Session.
+Constitutional Amendments. -- A Joint Resolution proposing an amendment to the Constitution of the State of Idaho must be introduced on or before the thirty-sixth day of the Regular Legislative Session and must be transmitted from the house of origin to the other house prior to the fifty-fifth day of the Regular Legislative Session; provided however, in the event the fifty-fifth day of the Regular Legislative Session falls on a Saturday or Sunday, such transmittal must be made on or prior to the fifty-seventh day of the Regular Legislative Session.
 The provisions of this rule may be waived by the presiding officer of either house upon presentment of a signed petition by the majority or minority leadership of the house.
 Requests for a proposed amendment to the Constitution of the State of Idaho shall be in the Office of Legislative Services for drafting at least seven calendar days prior to its intended introduction date.